WebWiz-perer/Chai-Pies.com/README.md

  - The background video on contact form doesnot really work as intended on safari.
 It works fine on edge, chrome and firefox.
 It actually is static when behind the form on safari and overshadows the form when played.

  - Also, the score on best practices contact page is 79 due to third party loading speed.

+## Future Scope

+- Adding separate pages to each category in menu with detailed ingredients and pice list.

+- Improving the display of services card in About us page on Ipad air and larger screens.

+- Adding a page about Fusion Food Stories & Insights where we can Share articles, recipes, and stories that celebrate the cultural blending behind our cuisine, inspiring guests with the rich heritage of each flavor.

  ## Credits